SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/bare-minimum-implementation.md

 drawbacks, including prompting the user with an additional confirmation popup as well as being unable to verify URL ownership to your specific app (other apps can declare the same custom URL scheme outside of your control).
-*   On Android, the SDK expects the app to be launched by external apps using an `intent:` scheme URL.
-This ties into the intent filter contained in the SDK, that will bring the containing application to the foreground and reload the payment menu.
-Because we're using the simpler custom URL scheme in this implementation, the payment menu will not reload and this will result in some payment instruments not behaving correctly.
 *   There are a few, albeit rare, scenarios where the user can end up launching the Payment URL in the mobile browser on their phone.
 For URLs with custom schemes that's handled nicely, but for universal URLs, it's more problematic.